DataDog/dd-apm-test-agent/README.md

 When proxying is enabled, the response from the Datadog agent will be returned instead of one from the test agent.

+At the trace-level, proxying can also be disabled by including the `X-Datadog-Agent-Proxy-Disabled` header with a value of `true`.
+This will disable proxying after a trace is handled, regardless of whether an agent URL is set.

 ### Snapshot testing